ukilab-cloud/lab-tgw-fgcp/docs/docs/exercise-3.md

     `diag sniffer packet any ‘icmp’ 4 0 1`
     `diag sniffer packet any ‘tcp and port 443’ 4 0 1`
     `diag sniffer packet any ‘host 1.1.1.1’ 4 0 1` - if you want to focus on a specific destination for a ping for example

+???
+Failure "Help I'm Lost!"
+    1. Create a Policy?
+From where to where?